Fitch Rates State of Ohio GO Bonds 'AA+'; Outlook Stable

 KEY RATING DRIVERS

 BROAD ECONOMY WITH LARGE MANUFACTURING SECTOR: The state's economy is broad and diverse, although manufacturing remains a disproportionately large sector.
-The economy is expanding but at a slower pace than immediately following the recession.
+The state's economy is expanding but at a slower pace than immediately following the recession.
 The unemployment rate is under the national average.

 MODERATE LIABILITY BURDEN: The state's debt burden is moderate and rapidly amortized.
 Debt is typically conservatively managed and primarily consists of GOs.
 On a combined basis, outstanding debt and pension obligations are manageable and a well below-average burden on the state.